Rapid Access Chest Pain Clinic

 Clinics currently run weekday mornings at the Marshall Cardiology office in Huntington.
 This is a physician and advanced provider-led, one-stop clinic, which enables a rapid and definitive assessment of symptoms and investigations of symptoms and results in the initiation of treatment or the swift reassurance of patients without clear cardiac pathology.

 Following an evaluation at an emergency room (ER) or urgent care center, your provider may recommend that you be seen in our Rapid Access Chest Pain Clinic.
-Patients should arrive at 8 a.m.--no earlier than 7:45 a.m. and no later than 8:30 a.m.
+Patients should arrive at 8 a.m.--no earlier than 7:45 a.m. and no later than 8:30 a.m., Monday through Thursday only.
 No appointments are needed, patients are seen in order of arrival.